5 Things to Know When Writing a College Essay About Community + Real Examples

 Since there aren’t many college essays on volunteering, this would be a great opportunity to talk about it.
 While you shouldn’t go overboard, don’t be afraid to earnestly talk about how you’re helping others within your community.
 Still, in order to make a college essay about community service unique, you’ll need to discuss how the experience shaped who you are today.

 Get personal with your essay.

 While all college essay prompts are designed to help admissions officers get to know you better, a college essay about community is one of the best places to accomplish this goal.
 As a result, one of the best pieces of advice we can give students is to get personal!
 Don’t be afraid to show off your quirky side, something unique about you, a little bit about your background, and everything that makes you…well, you!
 If you feel that the topic you chose is a little too personal for you to really open up, consider switching to another sense of the word “community” about which you’re more comfortable talking.

 Pro Tip: If you’re able to connect your college essay about community directly with an offering from the university, you should definitely do it!
 This not only shows that you’ve done your homework about the school, but it also illustrates a connection between your goals and the university itself.
 This keeps admissions officers from having to find this connection on their own.

 “Describe a Community You Belong to” Essay Example

 East Meets West

 I look around my room, dimly lit by an orange light.
 On my desk, a framed picture of an Asian family beaming their smiles, buried among US history textbooks and The Great Gatsby.
 A Korean ballad streams from two tiny computer speakers.
-Pamphlets of American colleges scattered on the floor.
+Pamphlets of American colleges were scattered on the floor.
 A cold December wind wafts a strange infusion of ramen and leftover pizza.
-On the wall in the far back, a Korean flag hangs beside a Led Zeppelin poster.
+On the wall in the far back, a Korean flag hangs besides a Led Zeppelin poster.